Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Cumulant expansion

 In the Heisenberg picture, the time evolution of the expectation value of a time-independent operator $\hat{O}$ is described by

 With Eq. \eqref{eq:master} this can be written as

 where the dissipative part is given by

 The time evolution of an expectation value, i.e., the moment of an operator, $\expect{\hat{A}}$, can involve higher moments $\expect{\hat{B}\hat{C}}$ so that the equations do not close.
 In order to obtain closed equations that can be solved, we perform a cumulant approximation \cite{Kubo1962}.
-Cumulants are statistical measures that are expressed by moments.
 The first three cumulants are given by

-Performing a cumulant approximation to first, i.e., lowest order means to discard the second cumulant, $\cumulant{\hat{A}\hat{B}} \approx 0$.
+Performing a cumulant approximation to lowest (first) order means that the second cumulant $\cumulant{\hat{A}\hat{B}} = 0$.
 This results in a factorization of the expectation value of any product of operators,